Udaykiranreddy0608/covid-live-dashboard/README.md

     - Navigate to `http://127.0.0.1:5601/`
     - Navigate to `resources/kibana-config` and import the config to Kibana `kibana management -> saved objects -> import`.
 Import `resources/kibana-config/COVID-dashboard.ndjson` config and you have your LIVE Dashboard up and running

-## Example of live COVID tracker using Kibana
+## COVID live tracker using Kibana

 ![alt text](https://github.com/Udaykiranreddy0608/covid-live-dashboard/blob/master/src/main/resources/covid.PNG?raw=true)